huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/Configuring the content/Tracking questionnaires.md

 ### Question types
 The question types you should select depends on the kind of information you are collecting and what you intend to do with it afterwards.
 Click the **Type** dropdown and select from the options available:
 - **Multiple Choice** - Users have a list of options to choose from and can pick more than one.
 - **Single choice** - Similar to multiple-choice questions but users can only choose one.
-With this option, you can choose between Regular single choice and Text picker.
+With this option, you can choose between **Regular single choice** and **Text picker**.
 The text picker option allows you to add IDs to the answer options.
 - **Yes / No** - For questions that only have a “yes” or “no” response.
 Similarly, “true" or “false” can be used as alternatives.
 - **Text** - Users can enter free text, for example their name or email address.
 You can also use them to ask more open questions although answers need to be quite short.
 - **Number** - Similar to text input but users must enter a number.
 Useful when you are asking for a data point or measurement.